Changes to the MMM Program: News for Eastern District of Wisconsin Chapter 13 Clients

-Posted by Ryan Blay on November 9th, 2012 in Bankruptcy, Chapter 13, Foreclosure - Saving Your Home, Mortgage Foreclosure Defense, Mortgage Modifications
+Posted on Nov 9, 2012 in Bankruptcy, Chapter 13, Foreclosure - Saving Your Home, Mortgage Foreclosure Defense, Mortgage Modifications

 The Bankruptcy Court for the Eastern District of Wisconsin created the MMM (mortgage modification mediation) program about a year and a half ago to help make modifications in Chapter 13s easier.
 So far, it has had quite a few success stories, and the next step is making sure the program stays strong and allows mediation options for as many homeowners and servicers as possible.